 Jobson is Co-Principal Flute of the Valley Symphony Orchestra (McAllen, TX).
 She is also Principal Flute of The Trade Winds Recording Ensemble for Excelcia Music Publishing.
 She toured for four years as Co-Principal Flute of the concert band and woodwind quintet of an active-duty U.S. Air Force Band.
 From 2009-2011, Jobson served as Principal Flute of the Topeka Symphony Orchestra.
 She has also given performances with Spoleto USA (Piccolo Spoleto), Brevard Symphony Orchestra, Blue Lake Festival Orchestra, and the International Fellowship of Conductors Composers and Collaborators (IFC3).

-Her love for collaborative musical settings has led her to serve as flutist with several active professional chamber music groups, including Duo Aldebaran (flute & guitar) who were named finalists in the Chamber Music: Professional division of the American Prize Competition; NoviTrio (flute, viola, guitar); Crosswinds Quintet (woodwind quintet); and Cherry Street Duo (flute & flute), who will release their first CD recording in 2019.
+Her love for collaborative musical settings has led her to serve as flutist with several active professional chamber music groups, including Duo Aldebaran (flute & guitar) who were named finalists in the Chamber Music: Professional division of the American Prize Competition and who will soon release their debut album "Through the Wall: Music of Latinx Composers for Flute & Guitar"; NoviTrio (flute, viola, guitar); and Cherry Street Duo (flute & flute), who will soon release their debut album "Cherry Street".